 Fishing is a fun pastime and B.C. has thousands of lakes, streams and tidal waters where anyone can fish.
 As it is vitally important to conserve B.C.'s fish and their delicate habitat, we all have a responsibility to follow the rules and regulations in order to sustain our great fisheries for future generations.
-Approximately 400,000 B.C. residents annually purchase freshwater licences and practice angling, so fisheries are managed for sustainability with appropriate rules.
+Approximately 400,000 B.C. residents annually purchase fresh and salt water licences and practice angling, so fisheries are managed for sustainability with appropriate rules.

 To learn about and make sure you are in compliance with the rules, we have made a resource centre on this page for your benefit.
 Get a copy of the fishing regulations synopsis for freshwater (you can also pick up a free copy at most tackle stores or government agents offices) or if you need the tidal waters regulations they can be accessed through the Fisheries and Oceans website.

 During B.C.'s Family Fishing Weekend, residents of Canada* can go fishing in most of B.C.’s tens-of-thousands of lakes and non-tidal streams, compliments of the provincial government.
-You do not need to buy or carry a Freshwater Fishing Licence for the weekend but if you would like to have one you can soon download it here and everyone can have fun within the rules.
+You do not need to buy or carry a Freshwater Fishing Licence for the weekend but if you would like to get one visit these links for a freshwater licence and for a salt water licence.

 If you need to purchase Conservation Surcharge Stamps to keep a Special Fish go to our search tool to find the licence vendor nearest you.
 Get your FREE COPIES of the Freshwater Fishing Regulations Synopsis from tackle shops and Government Agents throughout the province.
 Along with any recent updates, the Freshwater Fishing Regulations are also posted on the Internet.

 * Individuals who have lived in Canada for the preceding 12 months